Takahē named 'Mahia' in the rugged bush of Kahurangi National Park

 Report a takahē sighting

-Essential information to record is date, location (GPS if possible) and number of birds seen or heard.
+The information to record is date, location (GPS if possible) and number of birds seen or heard.

-To report a takahē sighting, contact the DOC Takahē Team at the Fiordland National Park Visitor Centre.
+To report a takahē sighting, contact the DOC Takahē Recovery Team at the Fiordland National Park Visitor Centre.

 Takahē Recovery Programme